 As mentioned above, we work with most major insurance carriers and are happy to help you establish a payment plan that makes rehab a viable option for you or a loved one.
 In the end, we truly care about helping you live your best life, free from the burden of addiction, and we’ll do our best to work with you to make sure you’re set up for success.

 If it’s time for you or a loved one to get help, schedule an appointment, or call us at 813-630-HOPE.
-We’ll help you figure out the best course of action, whether that’s an inpatient residential treatment or a flexible outpatient program that works with your schedule.
+We’ll help you figure out the best course of action.